-The problem is, as entrepreneurs, we are our own bosses and generally have no one to answer to when we don’t meet our deadlines.
+The problem is, as entrepreneurs, we are our own bosses and generally have no one to answer to when we fail to meet our deadlines.
 As such, it becomes a tendency to miss our deadlines or continually push them back when we get “busy” or “sick” or “overwhelmed” or “just don’t feel like doing it.”
 And that is no way to charge forward toward your goals and vision of success.

 You would never call Marriott and say, “Yeah, about that training… can we change it to next month?
 Because, well, life happened and I just don’t have time to work on it this week.”
 The deadline is the deadline.
-If you don’t arrive prepared and deliver a training on the date written in the contract, you don’t get paid and risk your reputation.
-You would NEVER do that and yet those are the exact types of conversations you have with yourself.
+If you don’t arrive prepared and deliver a training on the date written in your contract, you don’t get paid and risk your reputation.
+You would never do that and yet those are the exact types of conversations you have with yourself.

 I recently announced on my podcast that I have a beta program coming up and I’d be launching it October 1st.
 Announcing that deadline to my thousands of listeners created immediate accountability and you better believe I had it done and ready in time.
 It’s creating those kinds of big deadlines and sticking to the challenge of completing them that will give you the biggest jumps on growth in your business.

-Commit To It.
+Commit To It

 I pitched a brand new topic I hadn’t written yet to a client for a keynote, complete with title and speaking points.
-Once I sent off that email and even more so when I signed that contract, I absolutely had to write it.
+Once I sent off that email and even more so when I signed that contract, I absolutely had to write the script.
 There was no turning back.
 I had committed to deliver a brand new keynote on a certain date.

 When I started podcasting, I decided I would put out a new episode every Monday.
 I created those Monday deadlines for myself.
 It’s up to me to consistently do the prep work and record the episode in time.
 But, alas, I am only human and I have moments of weakness so I created external accountability by making my podcast listeners and newsletter subscribers aware of my Monday drops.
-I told them people on-air, in content, and on images that a new episode of Productivity Straight Talk would go live every Monday.
-Now, they rely on me to deliver that new content to their inboxes each week and I feel obligated to make that happen.
+I told them on-air, in content, and on images that a new episode of Productivity Straight Talk would go live every Monday.
+Now, they rely on me to deliver that new content to their inboxes each Monday and I feel obligated to make that happen.

-Tell Your Posse.
+Tell Your Posse

 Your posse is made up of the friends and family who will support you through both failures and successes in your business and personal life.
 They’re the people you can 100% confide in because they’re going nowhere.
 Tell them your deadlines so they can support you by holding you accountable to follow through.

-Empower Your Team.
+Empower Your Team

 Don’t just tell your team about your deadlines.
 Empower them to hold you accountable to them.
-Put your important deadlines on your team members’ calendars too and request that they periodically ask you about your progress within reason.
+Put your important deadlines on your team members’ calendars too and request that they periodically ask you about your progress.
 Your assistant saying, “Hey, do you still plan on creating that worksheet by this Friday?” brings that task to mind and goes a long way toward holding you accountable because it makes you feel like you’re being counted on to produce what you said you would.

-According to author Christine Ammer on History.net, the “first written record of the word [deadline] appeared in an 1864 report by Col. D.T.
+Interestingly, the “first written record of the word [deadline] appeared in an 1864 report by Col. D.T.
 Chandler.”
 A later report from Captain Walter Bowie to Col. Chandler describes the seriousness of deadlines.
 He talks about a physical line that prisoners could not cross.
 “On the inside of the stockade and twenty feet from it there is a dead-line established, over which no prisoner is allowed to go, day or night, under penalty of being shot.”

-Thankfully, you don’t risk capital punishment when you miss your internal deadlines but you’re still risking a lot.
+Thankfully, you don’t risk capital punishment when you miss your internal deadlines today but you’re still risking a lot.
 When you continually miss your deadlines, you’re pushing back the tasks and projects that matter.
 You’re pushing back the milestones you had aimed to hit to achieve your goals.
 You’re pushing back the timeline you had established to grow your business and quite frankly, you’re risking your success because the act of pushing back deadlines becomes frequent and even routine, leaving you with goals that are always outside your reach.
 Make it a point to create external accountability for your internal deadlines to give them the best shot at succeeding.